 Then, enjoy an evening at leisure with dinner on your own.

 Follow your own whims and desires in Barcelona and embark the Ocean Odyssey

 After breakfast at your hotel, enjoy your morning at leisure in Barcelona.
 You'll have lunch in a local restaurant, then you'll be welcomed aboard the luxurious new Ocean Odyssey.
 Your ocean cruise begins!
 Thanks to the small size of the ship, it’ll be docked right in the port, allowing you to stroll right onboard.
 This is almost exclusively the way you’ll embark and disembark throughout your cruise.

 Get settled in your cabin, then explore the many amenities, including the sundeck, hot tubs, and fitness center.
-See your Concierge to reserve an appointment at the onboard spa.
+See your Destination Manager to reserve an appointment at the onboard spa.
 After, gather for the first of your daily port talks to hear about tomorrow’s exciting destination.
 In the dining room, savor a special Welcome Dinner.
 We get underway later in the evening.